FFFames/worship-team-app/README.md

 supabase functions deploy format-song
 ```

 Browser OCR uses `tesseract.js` first.
-If OCR is unclear or unavailable, the Edge Function falls back to Groq Vision and returns a preview with “กรุณาตรวจสอบ” before anything is applied to the editor.
+If OCR is unclear or unavailable, the Edge Function falls back to Groq Vision.
+Successful results are applied to the raw editor immediately and shown with a “กรุณาตรวจสอบ” warning.

 ### Database Setup